 Type

-Usage

 PtModes (PtMode, Exclude)

-TopographicPlaceRef

-Other filters are optional11.2.
+Other filters are optional or not supported (see comprehensive overview of the supported fields and parameters in Annex 11.2).
 Servers must support all LocationPolicy parameters (see [1] section 8.5.3.7).

 Response

 An element PlaceInformationResponse of the type PlaceInformationResponseStructure is used to respond to a location information request.
 Table 11 gives an overview of the supported response information types for this service.
 The related OJP Table can be found in [1] (section 8.5.4.1).
 All location types within the Place object (see [1] section 8.4.5) are supported.